tbedford/Website-Test/source/articles/fixing-electronics.md

 bought the bits and built one.
 I actually cut my teeth by building my own TTY out of TTL components using the book "Television Typewriter Cookbook" written by Don Lancaster and published by Sams.
 Most people today don't know what a TTY is.

 The Pi has been successful, but basically represents a cheap(ish) way to get into programming.
 Some do build extension circuits for it, but I think in this respect the Arduino is a better option - it's a lot simpler and is relatively easier to understand fully.
-It's also cheaper to replace when you accidentally blow one up!
+It's also cheaper to replace when you accidentally blow it up!

 ## Where to start?